 In February 2010, the “History” page of Dutch public TV channel, VPRO, posted some vintage video from a 1960 TV show, “Boeren en Bantoes: Apartheidspolitiek” (English translation: Boers and Bantus: Apartheid Politics), presented by the famed (by Dutch standards) broadcaster, G.B.J.
 Hiltermann, about a visit he took to South Africa.
 The program was posted to commemorate the 20th anniversary of Nelson Mandela’s release from prison.
 You can watch a part of it, here.
 At the time the program was recorded, he had a program called “De Toestand van de Wereld” (The Condition of the World) and was considered somewhat of a media authority on world politics.
 In the peculiar wat that Dutch public broadcasting was set up, VPRO represented the liberal Protestant view on Dutch public radio and TV.

-For much of the program Hiltermann makes a special pleading for Apartheid’s rulers and its supporters, recycles their propaganda and rationalizing the bantustans and white supremacy.
-For example, he talks of speaking to “negers” (negroes) who are “min of meer ontwikkeld en bepaald niet dom zijn” (more or less developed and don’t appear dumb).
-No surprises since historians would later uncover Hiltermann as a Nazi symphatizer.
-But Boeren en Bantoes is also remarkable for other reasons:
+Hiltermann describes South Africa as a “multicultural country.”
+He never mentions Dutch colonialism (he mentions the VOC, but doesn’t identify the company as the representative of Dutch colonialism) and introduces the country as a British colony.
+For much of the program Hiltermann — who says upfront he and his viewers oppose apartheid — makes a special pleading for Apartheid’s rulers and its supporters, recycles their propaganda and rationalizes the bantustans (homelands) and white supremacy.
+For example, Hiltermann talks of speaking to “negers” (negroes) who are “min of meer ontwikkeld en bepaald niet dom zijn” (more or less developed and don’t appear dumb).
+None of this surprising, given that later historians exposed Hiltermann as a Nazi symphatizer.
+But”Boeren en Bantoes” is also remarkable for other reasons:

-h/t Bart Luirink.
+H/T Bart Luirink.